Skip to main content

 Climate change

-Australia is committed to ambitious and practical action on climate change.
-We’re taking significant steps at home, in our region, and at the global level.
+Australia is committed to ambitious and practical climate action.
+We’re taking significant steps at home, in our region, and globally.

 DFAT provides advice to Government on international climate issues to advance our foreign policy, economic and development interests internationally.
-The department supports international cooperation on climate change action, including through integrating climate change across the development assistance program.
+DFAT supports international cooperation on climate change action, including through integrating climate change across the development assistance program.

 The Ambassador for Climate Change, Ms Kristin Tilley, leads Australia’s international climate diplomacy, with a focus on engaging with the Pacific and Southeast Asia.
 The Ambassador for Climate Change can be followed on X (formerly Twitter) at @AusAmbClimate.